anderslanglands/ustr/README.md

 You also need to enable `--features=serialization` when running the tests to avoid some doctests demonstrating serde support failing.

+# Calling from C/C++
+If you are writing a library that uses ustr and want users to be able to create `Ustr`s to pass to your API from C, add `ustr_extern.rs` to your crate and use `include/ustr.h` or `include/ustr.hpp` for function declarations.

 # Changelog
 ## Changes since 0.3
 ### Added Miri to CI tests